 - Webinar and Webcast agnostic: you’ll want a provider that does not lock you into one webinar option.
 Look for a vendor that offers their own webinar service (one-stop-shop) and offers the flexibility to use perhaps your existing webinar service (WebEx, GotoWebinar, Adobe Connect, Zoom, etc.).

 - How customizable is the platform?
-I do not need to go through why branding is important, for any company, regardless of its size.
+I do not need to explain why branding is important, for any company, regardless of its size.
 Still, not all virtual conference providers provide the same level of customization.
 This can become as an issue if your virtual conference is sponsored and if your sponsor has certain requirements.